krishna-thapa/scala-play-demo/modules/auth/README.md

 ## Authorization and Authentication

-**TODO:** HAve to convert the auth package into separate scala module
+- [x] Have to convert the auth package into separate scala module

 [jwt-scala](https://github.com/pauldijou/jwt-scala) library is used for the use of jwt with [play session](https://www.playframework.com/documentation/2.8.x/ScalaSessionFlash).
 Jwt token is used for the authorization process whereas the user login details are stored in the postgres with the hashed password.